RandallYe/Circus-Programs/Tools/ProB/README.md

 ### Installation
 - Install it by `$ sudo apt-get install tcl8.5` on Ubuntu
 - Alternatively, you can install ActiveTcl 8.5 for Linux.
+- Or just use the pre-installed ActiveTcl-8.5.tar.gz under `libs` folder

+#### Ubuntu x86_64
+If your system is x86_64, you need to install tcl 8.5 (32-bit).
+Better to use the pre-installed ActiveTcl-8.5.tar.gz

+- Decompress *ActiveTcl-8.5.tar.gz* to `~/path/to/`
+- Copy other libraries (libgmp.so.10, libXss.so, libXss.so.1, libXss.so.1.0.0) to `~/path/to/libs/`
+- Export the following environment variables in `StartProB.sh`

+        export PATH=$PATH:~/path/to/ActiveTcl-8.5/bin
+        export LD_LIBRARY_PATH=~/path/to/ActiveTcl-8.5/lib:~/path/to/libs
+        export TCL_LIBRARY=~/path/to/ActiveTcl-8.5/lib/tcl8.5

 # Run ProB
 - Decompress *ProB.linux_32.20150721-latest.tar.gz* by `$tar zxvf ProB.linux_32.20150721-latest.tar.gz`
 - Invoke *StartProB.sh* to run ProB by `$./StartProB.sh`